spjoshis/claude-code-plugins/README.md

 - **python-performance-optimization/SKILL.md**: Strategies and techniques for optimizing Python code performance.
 - **uv-package-manager/SKILL.md**: Usage and best practices for the `uv` Python package manager.

-## Usage

-1. Browse to the relevant agent or skill directory.
-2. Read the Markdown documentation for detailed instructions, code examples, and recommendations.
-3. Integrate the provided patterns or guidance into your own Python projects.

 ## Contributing

 Contributions are welcome!
 To add a new agent or skill: